 Articulating Requirements – translating customer desires into technical system requirements:

 A critical part of any effort is understanding what is desired and what is required of the team.
-This mandates a rigorous and disciplined process for deciphering, clarifying, specifying and documenting all requirements.
+This mandates a rigorous and disciplined process for deciphering, clarifying, specifying, and documenting all requirements.
 Careful attention is required to prevent “mission creep.”
 Ambiguities and inconsistency must be resolved as soon as possible.
 Also unnecessary requirements must be recognized and removed.
 A careful reading of all controlling documents should be followed by a systematic listing of all requirements.
 These then should be reviewed by all of the functional groups within the effort, as a requirement that is well recognized may be unfamiliar to other groups.
 The reviewers should remember not only the end goal that is envisioned, but the specifications, contractual imperatives, and legal constraints that may drive the system design.
 Careful attention to these details may have significant impact on project success and in preventing cost over-runs.
 Getting the funder’s agreement on the completeness of the requirements list may be central to compensation adjustments if new requirements are imposed later.